Anandi Gopal Joshi: Early life

 At the age of fourteen, Anandibai gave birth to a boy, but the child lived only for a total of ten days due to lack of medical care.
 This proved to be a turning point in Anandi's life and inspired her to become a physician.
-After Gopalrao tried to enroll her in missionary schools and not working out, they moved to Calcutta.
-There she learned to read and speak Sanskrit and English.
+After Gopalrao tried to enroll her in missionary schools but failed, they moved to Calcutta.
+There she was able to learn how to read and speak Sanskrit and English.

 Academic life

-Her husband encouraged her to study medicine.
-In 1880 he sent a letter to Royal Wilder, a well-known American missionary, stating his wife's interest in inquiring about a suitable post in the US for herself.
-Wilder published the correspondence in his Princeton's Missionary Review.
+Her husband encouraged her to study medicine despite societal opposition.
+In 1880, he wrote a letter to Royal Wilder, a well-known American missionary, expressing his wife's interest in studying medicine and inquiring about opportunities in the United States Wilder published the correspondence in his Princeton's Missionary Review.
 Theodicia Carpenter, a resident of Roselle, New Jersey, happened to read it while waiting to see her dentist.
 Impressed by both Anandibai's desire to study medicine, and Gopalrao's support for his wife, she wrote to Anandibai.
 Carpenter and Anandibai developed a close friendship and came to refer to each other as "aunt" and "niece."
 Later, Carpenter would host Anandibai in Rochelle during Joshi's stay in the U.S.

-While the Joshi couple was in Calcutta, Anandibai's health was declining.
-She suffered from weakness, constant headaches, occasional fever, and sometimes breathlessness.
-Theodicia sent her medicines from America, without results.
-In 1883, Gopalrao was transferred to Serampore, and he decided to send Anandibai by herself to America for her medical studies despite her poor health.
-Though apprehensive, Gopalrao convinced her to set an example for other women by pursuing higher education.

-A physician couple named Thorborn suggested that Anandibai apply to the Woman's Medical College of Pennsylvania.
-On learning of Anandibai's plans to pursue higher education in the West, orthodox Indian society censured her very strongly.

-Anandibai addressed the community at Serampore College Hall, explaining her decision to go to America and obtain a medical degree.
+Before leaving for America, Anandibai addressed the community at Serampore College Hall in 1883, explaining her decision to go to America and to pursue a medical degree.
 She discussed the persecution she and her husband had endured.
-She stressed the need for female doctors in India, emphasizing that Hindu women could better serve as physicians to Hindu women.
-Her speech received publicity, and financial contributions started pouring in from all over India.
+She stressed the need for female doctors in India.
+She argued that Hindu women, constrained by cultural norms, would feel more comfortable receiving medical care from female doctors rather than male physicians.